Man jailed for killing five-month-old girl

-Soldier jailed for seven-and-a-half years for baby killing
+Former soldier jailed for killing baby

 A former soldier who shook his girlfriend's five-month-old daughter to death has been jailed for seven-and-a-half years.